ejones77/432_final_project/README.md

     boundaries_zip_codes.wkb_geometry,
     ST_SetSRID(ST_Point(taxi_rideshares.pickup_centroid_longitude, taxi_rideshares.pickup_centroid_latitude), 4326)
 );
+LIMIT 10
 ```
-And with that, the data should be ready for analysis on the front end!
+And with that, the geospatial data should be ready for analysis on the front end!

 ## Setup -- go code locally